-Within the framework of the Cooperative Agreement entered by Superintendency of Occupational Risks [SRT] and the Building Workers Union (UOCRA) through the National Union Training Programme on Health and Safety through Department of Occupational Safety and Health (OSH) there were held two training courses for Delegates on 22, 23, 24 and 25 July in Córdoba Capital City, Province of Córdoba.
-During both training days the following contents were developed: • Occupational Health and Safety.
-Argentine Regulation • Occupational Risks System • Prevention of Accidents caused by footsteps, knocks or bumps caused by objects • Prevention of Accidents caused by overexertion • Prevention of Accidents caused by falls of persons and objects • Prevention of Accidents and Occupational Diseases, among other contents related to early detection of occupational risks and possible impact on workers’ health.
+Within the framework of the Cooperative Agreement entered by Superintendency of Occupational Risks [SRT] and the Building Workers Union (UOCRA) through the National Union Training Programme on Health and Safety through Department of Occupational Safety and Health (OSH) it was held a training course for Delegates on 21 October 2014 in the Capital City of Salta.
+During the training course the following contents were developed: • Occupational Health and Safety.
+Argentine Regulation an Occupational Risks System. • Prevention of Accidents caused by footsteps, knocks or bumps caused by objects • Prevention of Accidents caused by overexertion • Prevention of Accidents caused by falls of persons and objects • Occupational Accidents Statistics in the building industry and other contents related to working conditions.
 The aim of this programme is permanent training to improve the Working Conditions and Environment, defend workers’ rights in compliance with current standards of occupational health and safety by the employers.
-Organization and invitations for training sessions were made by UOCRA –Córdoba where over 50 delegates participated at UOCRA –Córdoba headquarters.
+Organization and invitations for training sessions were made by UOCRA – Salta where over 20 delegates from different works around this City, participated at UOCRA headquarters in the City of Salta.

 In order to strengthen communication and for the purpose of compliance with standards of health and safety, more actions of campaign " This is the way to Work " are carried out at UOCRA works